MaynardMiner/MM.Hash/README.md

 **Important**

 MM.Hash is schedule to updates almost daily/weekly, due to the violitiliy of mining, and mining trends.
-I highly encourage users that are interested to joing the discord channel:
+I highly encourage users that are interested to join the discord channel:

 https://discord.gg/5YXE6cu